William Kehoe (businessman): Life and career

 Kehoe was born on August 21, 1842, in Wexford, County Wexford, Ireland, to Daniel Kehoe and Johanna Rath.
 He was one of seven children, including another son, Patrick, who was born in 1830.
 His family emigrated to the United States in 1851, arriving in Savannah, Georgia, on February 28, and settling in the Old Fort neighborhood, an Irish enclave in the city.
 His father died, at the age of 51 or 52, shortly after their arrival, during a yellow fever epidemic.

 During the Civil War, Kehoe made bullets in Selma, Alabama, for the Confederate Army.
 After returning to Savannah, he learned the trade of an iron molder.
 He began working for Savannah Machine and Boiler Works.

 On November 26, 1868, seven months after the death of his mother, he married Savannah native Anne Flood, with whom he had ten children.
 A daughter, Annie, died in infancy in 1876.
-He named son Francis Parnell Kehoe after pro-tenant Irish National Land League leader John Howard Parnell.
+He gave his son Francis the middle name "Parnell", after pro-tenant Irish National Land League leader John Howard Parnell.

 By 1873, a foundry now known as Phoenix Iron Works had been built at today's 660 East Broughton Street, in the Trustees' Garden, in Savannah.
 It was owned by James Monahan, who had left Savannah Machine and Boiler Works to start out on his own.
 He brought Kehoe and John Rourke with him.
 Four years later, Monahan sold the foundry to Thomas Mulligan and set up a new location, a few hundred feet away, called Phoenix Architectural Works.
 Kehoe was a foreman there by 1877.